Watching for Internal Sports Injury in a Child

 An internal abdominal injury can cause rapid blood loss, so it's important to recognize

 it as soon as possible.
-If you or the team coach, doctor, or trainer suspects this
+If you or the team coach, healthcare provider, or trainer

-type of injury, your child should be taken to an emergency care facility right away.
+suspects this type of injury, your child should be taken to an emergency care facility

 Types of internal abdominal injury